arnavrUM/585-Vision-model-caching/experiment/README.md

 # Hierarchical Semantic Cache Experiment

-This project builds a multi-level caching stack on top of vLLM to reduce redundant compute for the GQA benchmark (or any prompt set that exhibits overlap). vLLM already performs token-level prefix caching; we now add three higher-level layers:
+This project builds a multi-level caching stack on top of vLLM to reduce redundant compute for the GQA benchmark (or any prompt set that exhibits overlap). vLLM already performs token-level prefix caching; we now add four higher-level layers:

 1. **Exact normalized text cache** – stores a cheap hash of the normalized chunk text so identical questions/prompts can be served instantly without touching FAISS.
 2. **Textual chunk similarity** – reuse KV pages when the first `chunk_window` characters line up semantically (via sentence-transformers + FAISS).
+3. **Multimodal fusion cache** – optional layer that captures tensors emitted by fusion modules (e.g., image-text projectors) and re-injects them when the same sample recurs.
-3. **Latent embedding similarity** – reuse when deeper embeddings (e.g., pooled vision encoder features, prompt embeddings) match above a configurable threshold.
+4. **Latent embedding similarity** – reuse when deeper embeddings (e.g., pooled vision encoder features, prompt embeddings) match above a configurable threshold.

 Each level is optional and can be extended independently, giving you a hierarchical cache that escalates from cheap heuristics to richer embeddings.